Joe Jon Finley

-Joe Jon "J. J." Finley (born January 30, 1985) is an American football coach and former tight end who is currently the associate head coach for offense and tight ends & h-backs coach at the University of Oklahoma.
-He played college football at Oklahoma before signing with the San Francisco 49ers of the National Football League (NFL) as an undrafted free agent in 2008.
+Joe Jon "J. J." Finley (born January 30, 1985) is an American football coach and former tight end who is currently the tight ends coach at the University of Oklahoma.
+He previously served as an assistant coach at the University of Mississippi, Texas A&M University, University of Missouri and Baylor University.

+Finley played college football at the University of Oklahoma before signing with the San Francisco 49ers of the National Football League (NFL) as an undrafted free agent in 2008.

-Early life and high school
+Early life

 Finley grew up in Arlington, Texas and attended Arlington High School, where he played football and was a hurdler on the school's track team.
 Initially a tight end as a sophomore, Finley was moved to quarterback for his junior and senior years of high school, throwing for over 1,600 yards and rushing for nearly 900 yards in his senior season.
 He committed to playing college football at Oklahoma.

+Playing career

-College career
+College

 Finley entered Oklahoma as a quarterback, but converted to tight end due to lack of playing time.
 His breakout season came in 2006 when offensive coordinator Kevin Wilson switched from offensive line coach to tight ends coach, where Finley recorded 19 receptions for 241 yards and three touchdowns.
 He was praised for his ability to block, run routes, and catch passes, something that Oklahoma's other tight ends Jermaine Gresham and Brody Eldridge were unable to do.

 As a redshirt senior, Finley was named team captain and improved on his numbers, catching 23 passes for 290 yards and four touchdowns.
 He finished his career with 62 catches for 775 yards, which ranked in the top 10 among Oklahoma tight ends as of 2021.
 Finley also earned honorable Big 12 mentions as a junior and senior and was an All-Academic Big 12.

-Professional career
+National Football League

 San Francisco 49ers

 Finley signed with the San Francisco 49ers as an undrafted free agent in 2008.
 He never made the active roster during his time in San Francisco, spending 2008 and 2009 on the practice squad before being cut before the start of the 2010 regular season.